Erotemic/crall-thesis-2017/README.md

 -----

-The PDF can be found here: https://github.com/Erotemic/crall-thesis-2017/blob/master/crall-thesis_2017-08-10_compressed.pdf
+The PDF can be viewed via this link: https://github.com/Erotemic/crall-thesis-2017/blob/master/crall-thesis_2017-08-10_compressed.pdf

+and downloaded via this link: https://github.com/Erotemic/crall-thesis-2017/raw/master/crall-thesis_2017-08-10_compressed.pdf

 The bibtex citation entry is: